 Other important tips on how to stay warm when camping

-These tips are for time sat around the campsite as well as out and about and some general rules to follow to keep your body temperature warm and stable
+These tips are for time sat around the campsite as well as out and about.
+You’ll also find some general rules to follow to keep your body temperature warm and stable.

 38Move around regularly

-If you’re sitting around camp, you can easily become chilled, so make sure you get up and be physical before you get too cold to want to.
+If you’re sitting around camp you can easily become chilled.
+Be sure you get up and be physical before you get so cold that you don’t even want to move.
 Play hacky sack.
 It’ll warm you up quickly and will take your mind of your chills too.

 39Snuggle under a blanket